alphagov/govuk-design-system/src/styles/layout/index.md

 {{ example({group: "styles", item: "layout", example: "common-two-thirds-two-thirds-one-third", html: true, open: true, size: "l"}) }}

-## Building your own layout
+## Setting up page wrappers

-If you want to build your layout from scratch, or understand what each of the parts are responsible for, here’s an explanation of how the page wrappers and grid system works.
+If you want to build your layout from scratch, or understand what each of the parts are responsible for, here’s an explanation of how the page wrappers work.

-## Page wrappers

 ### Limiting width of content